Remote Nurse Triage Guideline & Protocol Resources

 • Adapted from American Academy of Ambulatory Nurses Telehealth Standards, 2018

-• Updated Remote Triage References: Remote Triage 5-Level Flow Chart, Triage QA Audit, Clinical Training & Safety Research
+• Updated Remote Nurse Triage References: Remote Nurse Triage 5-Level Flow Chart, Triage QA Audit, Clinical Training & Safety Research

 Checklists – Five standardized screening checklists help to rule out -- and to rule in -- key symptoms to estimate symptom urgency and reduce mistriage (Gawande, 2009; Wachter 2015)

-• 5 –Level Triage Dispositions – insure patient informed consent and continuity, directing patients to where, when and why they should be seen.
-Consistently apprises callers of the urgency of their symptoms in terms they understand to support patient compliance.
-Five clearly defined, standardized dispositions — with firm but flexible time frames, access sites and urgency rationale —promote consistent outcomes.
+• 5 –Level Triage Dispositions – insure patient informed consent and continuity, directing patients to where, when, why and whether they should be further evaluated on site.
+This approach consistently apprises callers of their estimated acuity in terms they understand, and fulfills clinicians’ “Duty to Warn” (Tennenhouse, 1993).
+Five clearly defined, standardized dispositions — with firm but flexible time frames, access sites and urgency rationale —promote consistent outcomes and support patient compliance..

-All Hours/All Access Sites - dispositions apply 24/7/365; they are not limited to office- or after- hours.
+All Hours/All Access Sites ispositions apply 24/7/365; they are not limited to office- or after- hours.
 Access sites are flexible for all hour options.
 Expanded Office, Clinic and Urgent Care Clinic Hours are beginning to proliferate, enhancing patient access and helping to reduce Emergency Department overcrowding.

 • Standards-Based System to reduce common errors: inadequate data collection, miscommunications, cognitive bias and inadequate informed consent and continuity (IOM, 2011, Donabedian, 2003, Patel, 1996, AAACN, 2012)

 • A Universal Guideline Adapts ACEP symptom acuity categories.
 Meets Manchester Triage Group triage criteria.
-The Universal Guideline design has potential to support clinical triage as a:
+The Universal Guideline design has potential to support clinical triage as:

-• 1. template for design of a set of guidelines
+• 1. a template is a structure for designing a full set of guidelines

-• 2 contingency or “fall back” guide for cases where no specific guideline applies
+• 2 a contingency or “fall back” guide for cases where no specific guideline applies

-• 3. preemptive guideline, or “go to” guide before selecting a more specific guideline
+• 3. a preemptive guideline, or “go to” guide before selecting a more specific guideline

-• 4. training tool for new hires as a review of practice and commonly presented symptoms (IOM, Joint Commission, 2011)
+• 4. a training tool for newly hired nurses (as an introduction to a new remote nurse triage system, a review of practice and commonly presented symptoms (IOM, Joint Commission, 2011)

 The Universal Guideline serves both as an “Uber Triage Check List” as well as a Guideline Template for 45 + Site-Based Chief Complaints.
-The unique triage design is transparent, explainable and consistent.
-The clinical approach supports pattern recognition and patient context that nurses typically use (Lephrohon, Patel, 1995),
+The unique remote triage design is transparent, explainable and consistent.
+The clinical approach supports pattern recognition, patient context and heuristics that nurses typically use (Lephrohon, Patel, 1995),

 • As an integrated system, the guideline design, clinical approach and clinical training increase clinical opportunities to make safe decisions by:

-• adapting the nursing process to apply to nurse triage
+• adapting the nursing process to apply to remote nurse triage

-• describing broad patterns to identify high-risk symptoms (Four) plus broad patterns of emergent to non-acute conditions
+• describing broad patterns to identify high-risk symptoms, plus broad patterns of emergent to non-acute conditions

-• listing broad categories of high-risk patients (Six) — Contextual Patterns
+• listing broad categories of high-risk patients — Patient Contextual Patterns

 • integrating built-in safety prompts and standards intended to reduce recurrent error